Notice regarding the quality of machine translation

 - Energy recovery

-To go further Articles L. 541-1 and the following from the Environment Code.
+For further information: Articles L. 541-1 and the following from the Environment Code.

 a.
 Request for approval